sapanywhereai/anywhere-api-sample/README.md

 -----------
 This project shows you how to use the [SAP Anywhere OpenAPI](https://dev-us.sapanywhere.com/api) effectively and provides use cases how to integrate SAP Anywhere with 3rd party ERP softwares.

-And... it's free and open source: Anywhere is licensed under the Apache License, Version 2.0 - see LICENSE.txt.
+And... it's free and open source: licensed under the Apache License, Version 2.0 - see LICENSE.txt.

 Get started!
 ------------